saifkheraj/d_s/GenAI/MLOps/ContainersforReproducibleModels/ContainerOrchestration/README.md

 # Complete MLOps Deployment Guide

-*Deploy Your ML Models to Production on AWS - Step by Step*
+**Deploy Your ML Models to Production on AWS - Step by Step**

-## 🎯 What This Guide Does
+## Overview

-Takes you from a Python ML model on your laptop → Production web service handling thousands of users on AWS

-**No Docker or AWS experience required!**
+This guide takes you from a Python ML model on your laptop to a production web service handling thousands of users on AWS.
+No Docker or AWS experience required!

----

-## 📋 Prerequisites

-### Required
-- Computer with internet
-- Basic Python knowledge
-- A trained ML model (any simple model works)
-- AWS account (free tier is fine)

 ### What You'll Build

 ```
 Local ML Model → Web API → Docker Container → AWS Cloud → Production Service
 ```

----

-## 🗺️ The Complete Journey
+### Prerequisites

+**Required:**
+- Computer with internet connection
+- Basic Python knowledge
+- A trained ML model (any simple model works)
+- AWS account (free tier is sufficient)

+### Journey Overview

 We'll build this in 6 clear stages:

 1. **Create Web API** - Turn your ML model into a web service
-2. **Test Locally** - Make sure everything works on your computer
+2. **Test Locally** - Verify everything works on your computer
 3. **Containerize** - Package everything with Docker
 4. **Upload to Cloud** - Store your container in AWS
 5. **Deploy to Production** - Run your service on AWS